-Whilst we routinely cater for vegetarians, we cannot provide special diets.
-We suggest that you contact us by email to discuss your dietary requirements; it is possible to accommodate certain dietary requirements in some places, but there are many trips where this is not possible at all.
-Note that we cannot provide separate menus and cannot accept any liability for any problems arising from special dietary requirements or intolerance’s.
+Whilst we routinely cater for vegetarians, we may not be able to accommodate for all diets.
+We suggest that you contact us by email to discuss your dietary requirements; it is possible to accommodate certain dietary requirements in some places, but there are many trips where this more difficult, or impossible.
+Note that we cannot provide separate menus and cannot accept any liability for any problems arising from special dietary requirements or intolerance.

 The EverTrek Mountain Code

 PROTECT the environment – its flora, fauna and landscapes.